 30. Texas has the most barbecue joints in the United States (and probably the world) with 2,238 restaurants and 1,983 independent locations.
 That number, alas, has probably skyrocketed since a census was taken.

 31. Lockhart is known as the Barbecue Capital of Texas.
-The town is home some of the most famous BBQ joints in the world: Kreuz Market, Black’s BBQ, Smitty’s and Chisholm Trail, a local’s secret.
+The town is home some of the most famous BBQ joints in the world: Kreuz Market, Black's BBQ, Smitty's are some well-known barbecue restaurants.
+There's also a barbecue joint called Chisholm Trail in Lockhart that is a local secret.
+Shh!

-32. Texan-born Stubbs Bar-B-Q is being sued by Stubb’s Bottled Barbecue Sauce because that is the world we live in.
-Only slightly kidding – customers are being confused too much between the two companies.
+32. Texan-born Stubbs Bar-B-Q was sued by Stubb's Bottled Barbecue Sauce because that is the world we live in.
+Only slightly kidding - customers are being confused too much between the two companies.
 Are these tourists or Texans?

 33. Pringles released a Texas BBQ scented candle in the United Kingdom.
 The emailed press release reads: "The odors are particularly pungent, so we might need to scale back."
 As someone who lived in England for a while, I can confidently say that Brits are definitely not scared of smells, so that explains why it went to their markets first.